rob-lian/DeepWindow/README.md

 <img src='resources/predictsamples.png' width='100%'/>

 # Videos
 Our algorithm works in a sliding window mode.
-It is a evolving process step by step.
+It is an evolving process step by step.
 We release a video to show the tracking process.

 <a href='resources/002-3.mp4?raw=true'/>Video 1.
 A tracking process on a test image.(click here)</a>